DomosHaidou/coderoncode/_posts/2017-03-26-neural-networks-without-a-phd-part2.markdown

 The perceptron is a computational model of a single neuron, and as we can see it consists of 3 basic neural nodes, each of the with a unique function:

-- **Inputs**: Also referred to as sensors are in charge of communicating with either software or hardware and passing signals(data) to the Neural network, for example data sources in the case of software or a webcam in the case of hardeware.
+- **Inputs**: Also referred to as sensors are in charge of communicating with either software or hardware and passing signals(data) to the Neural network, for example data sources in the case of software or a webcam in the case of hardware.
 - **Neurons**: A basic unit of computation, it takes input from other nodes(sensors) and computes and output.
 - **Output**: Also referred to as actuators, allow our NN to interact with its environment, outputs can be hardware or software, for example return a true or false value or activating a stepper motor.